Active Mobility Infrastructure

 Supporting Active Mobility Infrastructure

 We are also building more bicycle parking spaces and bicycle crossings to improve safety and convenience.
-Where feasible, paths behind bus stops will be widened to channel cyclists behind bus stops and facilitate safer path sharing between cyclists and pedestrians.
+Where feasible, paths behind bus stops will be widened to channel cyclists and facilitate safer path sharing between cyclists and pedestrians.

 AM-AM Infrastructure